Abstract

 /// @notice Atomic initial per-period claim.
 Accepts the full set of per-credential

-/// stores `sessionId` and the initial `addAddresses` set, and credits every
+/// `sessionId` and the initial `addAddresses` set, and credits every credential

 /// The contract recomputes the expected `signalHash` from the call parameters and